-The Manager, the Portfolio Managers, the Administrator, the Trustee, and their respective affiliates, officers and shareholders (collectively the "Parties") are or may be involved in other financial, investment and professional activities which may on occasion cause conflict of interest with the management of a Sub-Fund.
+The Manager, the Delegate Investment Managers, the Administrator, the Trustee, and their respective affiliates, officers and shareholders (collectively the "Parties") are or may be involved in other financial, investment and professional activities which may on occasion cause conflict of interest with the management of a Sub-Fund.
 These include management of other funds, purchases and sales of securities, investment and management counselling, brokerage services, trustee and custodial services and serving as directors, officers, advisers or agents of other funds or other companies, including companies in which a Sub-Fund may invest.
-In particular, it is envisaged that the Manager or the Portfolio Managers may be involved in managing or advising on the investments of other investment funds which may have similar or overlapping investment objectives to or with a Sub-Fund.
+In particular, it is envisaged that the Manager or the Delegate Investment Managers may be involved in managing or advising on the investments of other investment funds which may have similar or overlapping investment objectives to or with a Sub-Fund.
 Each of the Parties will respectively ensure that the performance of their respective duties will not be impaired by any such involvement that they might have.
 In the event that a conflict of interest does arise, the Directors of the Manager shall endeavour to ensure that it is resolved fairly.
-In relation to co-investment opportunities which arise between the Sub-Funds and other clients of the relevant Portfolio Manager (if appointed), the relevant Portfolio Manager will ensure that the Sub-Funds participate fairly in such investment opportunities and that these are fairly allocated.
+In relation to co-investment opportunities which arise between the Sub-Funds and other clients of the relevant Delegate Investment Manager (if appointed), the relevant Delegate Investment Manager will ensure that the Sub-Funds participate fairly in such investment opportunities and that these are fairly allocated.

-The Manager and the Portfolio Managers and any of their subsidiaries, affiliates, fellow group members, associates, agents, directors, officers, delegates or connected persons ("Connected Persons" and each a "Connected Person") may not retain cash or other rebates, including the receipt and retention of fees, commissions, or any monetary or non-monetary benefits other than qualifying "minor non-monetary" benefits.
-The Manager may, however, receive investment research without it constituting such an inducement if the receipt of research does not create a pecuniary benefit to the Manager because the research is received in return for direct payments by the Manager out of its own resources or, in the future, payments from a separate research payment account controlled by the Manager.
+The Manager and the Delegate Investment Managers and any of their subsidiaries, affiliates, fellow group members, associates, agents, directors, officers, delegates or connected persons ("Connected Persons" and each a "Connected Person") may not retain cash or other rebates, including the receipt and retention of fees, commissions, or any monetary or non-monetary benefits other than qualifying "minor non-monetary" benefits.
+The Manager may, however, receive investment research without it constituting such an inducement.